 - Material containing a polyester and viscose mix has been selected.

-- Fitted, lycra skirts are not allowed.
+- Fitted and/or Lycra skirts are NOT allowed.

 - Short or long sleeved blouse with revere collar and open necked in plain (school) blue.

 - Loosely hanging navy blue tailored trousers only years 7-10.
 Tight fitted trousers are NOT allowed.

 Socks & Tights

 - Tights: Black (please note socks and tights are not permitted to be worn at the same time).
 However, black, below ankle trainer style socks can be worn over tights, as long as they are not visible.

 - KNGS v-neck sweatshirt in navy blue with our school logo.

 - Pale blue polo shirt

 - White (non-marking) soled trainers